You are here

 Bad headaches during the first trimester are generally from low blood sugar (a result of your changing metabolism), an increase in hormones and reduced blood flow to the brain.
 If you suffer from headaches, try using a hot or cold compress, massaging your temples or getting some fresh air.
 If those don't work, acetaminophen is considered safe for pregnant women.
 If you're suffering from migraines, talk to your doctor.

 Dry eyes or changing vision

-With increased blood circulation, your entire body can feel a little swollen, and this includes your eyes.
+Your entire body can feel a little swollen from the increased blood circulation, and this includes your eyes.
 Your corneas thicken and curve, and that changes the way they refract visual images.
 For contact lens wearers, that may mean ditching the contacts and wearing glasses until delivery.
 And even those moms-to-be who wear glasses sometimes can't see as well.
 Even if your vision stays the same, your eyes may dry out from fluctuating hormones.
-You can try eyedrops to lubricate your eyes and, if needed, visit an eye doctor to temporarily adjust the prescription for your glasses.
+You can try eyedrops to lubricate your eyes, and if needed, visit an eye doctor to temporarily adjust the prescription for your glasses.

 Even though your baby is the size of a comma, your breasts are getting ready to nurse her.
 Hormonal changes and expanding milk ducts produce a growth spurt, usually around your sixth week of pregnancy, and make your breasts feel swollen and tender.
 To ease the ache:

 - Buy larger bras with extra rows of hooks for easy adjustments.
 Don't waste money on tight front closures.

 - Get a soft cotton "sleep" bra if soreness is preventing you from getting rest—the support will ease the ache.